 River water quality simulation and analysis

-The Water and Waste Group has the computational tools and methodology to dynamically simulate the physical-chemical quality of water in rivers in the face of different environmental conditions and polluting discharges.
-To do this, it performs mathematical models tailored to the specific needs of each study, integrating point discharges (treatment plants, overflows) and diffuse discharges (runoff) with the hydraulic and quality model of the analysed river section.
+The Water and Waste Group has computational tools and methodology to dynamically simulate the physical-chemical quality of water in rivers in the face of different environmental conditions and polluting discharges.
+To do this, it performs mathematical models tailored to the specific needs of each study, integrating point discharges (treatment plants, reliefs) and diffuse discharges (runoff) with the hydraulic and quality model of the analysed river section.

 Knowledge and experience

 The Water and Waste Group accumulates more than 30 years of experience in mathematical modelling and simulation of biological and physical-chemical processes.

 During this time, he has carried out numerous projects and studies to simulate the quality of water in rivers (Urola, Ebro, Manzanares, Jarama, Tajo, Arros, etc.), as well as computer applications tailored to the needs of users.